cp2mkc0c023760he/2024-Final-Project/README.md

 * Mean Squared Error (MSE): MSE calculates the average of the squares of the errors between the model's predictions and the actual values.
 The lower the MSE, the better the model's performance.
 * Root Mean Squared Error (RMSE): RMSE is simply the square root of MSE and provides a measure of the spread of errors.
 Like MSE, this value is sought to be minimized.
 * Coefficient of Determination (R-squared): This metric indicates the proportion of variance in the dependent variable that is predictable from the independent variable(s).
 A value close to 1 indicates a good fit of the model to the data.
-* Accuracy: Metric used in classification problems in deep learning.
-Measures how accurately the model's predictions match the true responses, in our case the trend of the market.
+* Accuracy: A metric used in classification problems in deep learning, which measures how accurately the model's predictions match the true responses.
+In our case, it reflects the accuracy of predicting market trends.
+We introduced Directional Accuracy to assess if the predictions align with the actual values' directions.
+Additionally, we utilized another accuracy measure to determine if the predictions are within 1% of the actual values.

 ## Computational resources

 * Runpod Cloud - Custom LSTM
-  * System equiped with GPU RTX 4090
+  * System equipped with GPU RTX 4090

 * Colab Pro - Transformer-Informer
   * Option GPU NVIDIA T4 Tensor